Gordon has been cooking and experimenting with food since childhood. He loves coming up with new and tasty culinary creations.

 - Salt and pepper

-Stir well and simmer for five final minutes before ladling in to bowls for service, garnished with the last of the parsley.
+- Stir well and simmer for five final minutes before ladling into bowls for serving, garnished with the last of the parsley.

 © 2018 Gordon N Hamilton